derekburgess/jaws/README.md

 - `JAWS_FINDER_ENDPOINT`

-Optional: By passing --api transformers, 2 of the commands can pull and run local models from Hugging Face. jaws-compute currently uses bigcode/starcoder2-3b to create embeddings and jaws-advisor currently uses meta-llama/Meta-Llama-3-8B-Instruct to act as an agent/assisstant.
+Optional: Since OpenAI is not free, by passing --api transformers, 2 of the commands can pull and run local models from Hugging Face. jaws-compute currently uses bigcode/starcoder2-3b to create embeddings and jaws-advisor currently uses meta-llama/Meta-Llama-3-8B-Instruct to act as an agent/assisstant.
 Both of the local models require a Hugging Face account and that you request access to each model.
 Feel free to adjust the model usage, but either way create an env variable for:

 - `HUGGINGFACE_API_KEY`

-### Loca/Host Installation
+### Install the JAWS Python Package

-On windows, run:
+On Windows, run:

 `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`